fyalcin/tribosurf/README.md

 ### The Heterogeneous_WF
 This workflow converges the computational parameters and the lattice parameters of two materials, constructs slabs from them using the supplied Miller indices to define the surface direction and matches those slabs to an interface.
 In the (near future), also the PES and PPES will be calculated alongside relevant tribological data.
-The workflow is loaded imported from the `triboflow.workflows.main` module as:
+The workflow is imported from the `triboflow.workflows.main` module as:
 ```
 from triboflow.workflows.main import Heterogeneous_WF
 ```